Why the need for a Pest Management Field Biologist?

 - Determine the current levels of pest activity, their detection, source, prevalence and appropriate management;

 - Inspect the control processes being applied, audit the quality and sufficiency of the pest management/IPM related records and evaluate and determine trend analysis;

 - Work in with site Quality Assurance, Food Safety and Pest Management personnel to examine and advise on alternate and additional controls that could be introduced to mitigate the risk of pest activity, without affecting the HACCP and GMP requirements of the operation; and

-- Provide advice on the typical habits, life cycle, sources, feeding needs and effective control methods for the pests present and for the prevention of pests going forward.
+- Provide advice on the typical habits, life cycle, sources, behaviour and effective control methods for pests both present and likely, along with prevention measures for the same going forward.

-Ultimately, the Field Biologist becomes the central point of contact between food businesses, and pest management companies (and auditors).
+Ultimately, the Field Biologist becomes the central point of contact between food businesses, and pest management service providers (and auditors).
 The Field Biologist is as skilled in meeting legislative and certification requirements as he or she is in developing Integrated pest Management (IPM) Programs.